-The Montalvo Arts Center in Saratoga, California, gifted me a lyrical evening where the main protagonist is light.
+The Montalvo Arts Center in Saratoga, California, gifted me a lyrical evening where the main protagonist was light.
 I got to experience a unique blend of imagination and craft, art and science, dark and light, silence and music, and fantasy and reality.
 British artist Bruce Munro took me away to an unknown world where darkness was a stage and light, a performer!

 His creation, beautifully named Stories in Light, is an art installation that blooms at night.
 It gifts us wonder, beauty and joy – the intangible yet fundamental components of our life and existence.